xinwei-c/resume-tailor-skill/README.md

 ## English

+### Basic Introduction
+When tailoring my resume, I kept running into the same frustration:existing tools couldn't accommodate my specific preferences.
+For instance, how many projects or work experiences to include, how many bullet points per entry, or how to handle line length.
+Moreover, as a Journalism background person, I have a particular aversion to orphan words and always want each line to fill at least three-quarters of the full width.
+So I tested different setups in .docx format with a 0.5-inch margin, and tuned the prompts so the AI writes bullets that naturally fit within that line range.
+If your content exceeds one page, the AI will flag which experiences to cut, so you stay in control rather than having to start over.
+The resume follows the STAR format and incorporates real data where available.
+One twist from the traditional approach: after discussing with a senior hiring manager, I found that leading with an achievement-first structure, which is "Achieved X... by...", tends to make experiences land stronger.
+This is an early release, validated on three resumes across different backgrounds.
+Feedback and testing reports are very welcome, I'd love to know if it works for you!

+### Prepartion
+- A master doc which contains all of your experiences (AI will choose the most proper one for you)
+- your target job description

 ### ✨ What It Does

 This is a **prompt-based AI skill** that works with any major LLM.
 You provide: